eggjs/egg-ts-helper/README.md

   Commands:

-    clean                   Clean js file while it has the same name ts file
+    clean                   Clean js file when it has the same name ts file
 ```

 ## Options